hakan-erdem-temiz/cognito-demo-frontend/README.md

+## cognito demo
+It parses user pool tokens from the URL and Returns the token from the URL hash

 ## requirements
 > Cognito only allows SLL, so inorder to test it locally you need follow the steps for create Self-Signed Certificate for using with VS Code Live Server